rossdrew/emuRox/README.md

 ### Outputs
  - A Dev.to blog post on [Functional Enums in Java](https://dev.to/rossdrew/functional-enums-in-java-34o1)
+ - A Dev.to blog post on making a [custom GitHub shield](https://rossdrew.github.io//pitest-ci/), in this case to report [Pitest](http://pitest.org/) mutation testing results.

 ## Get involved
 Beerpay seems to have died so no contribution method.
 I'll look into replacing it.